peter88213/nvhelp-en/source/nv_timeline/index.rst

 -  Comment lines begin with a ``#`` number sign.
 In the example, they refer to the code line immediately above.

-This is the configuration explained:
+This is the configuration file explained:

 ::